-Unacceptable Activities: Only behavior-analytic activities may be counted toward fieldwork requirements.
+Unacceptable Activities: Only behavior-analytic activities that are specific to a client may be counted toward fieldwork requirements.
 Nonbehavior-analytic activities, while valuable, may not be counted.
 Examples of activities that will not count as fieldwork include:

-- attending meetings with little or no behavior-analytic content - providing interventions that are not based in behavior analysis - performing nonbehavioral administrative activities - nonbehavior-analytic trainings related to service delivery (e.g., crisis management, CPR, billing systems) - completing nonbehavioral assessments (e.g., diagnostic assessments, intellectual assessments), paperwork, documentation, billing, or any other activities that are not directly related to behavior analysis - attending professional conferences, workshops, or university courses - didactic-course assignments (e.g., completing homework assignments, readings)
+- attending professional conferences, workshops, or university courses - · completing didactic-course assignments (e.g., completing homework assignments, readings) - attending meetings with little or no behavior-analytic content - providing interventions that are not based in behavior analysis - performing nonbehavioral administrative activities - participating in nonbehavior-analytic trainings related to service delivery (e.g., crisis management, CPR, billing systems) - completing nonbehavioral assessments (e.g., diagnostic assessments, intellectual assessments), paperwork, documentation, billing, or any other activities that are not directly related to behavior analysis - listening to podcasts - role-playing behavior-analytic procedures that are not client related